gitlabhq/gitlabhq/doc/development/documentation/feature-change-workflow.md

   idea or outline, or request any other help, ping the Technical Writer for the relevant [DevOps stage](https://about.gitlab.com/handbook/product/categories/#devops-stages) in your issue or MR, or write within `#docs` on the GitLab Slack.
-- The docs must be merged with the code **by the feature freeze date**, otherwise the feature cannot be included with the release.
+- The docs should be merged with the code **by the feature freeze date**, otherwise the feature should not be included with the release.
+The PM can decide if a feature can ship without documentation.
 A policy for documenting feature-flagged issues is forthcoming and you are welcome to join the [discussion](https://gitlab.com/gitlab-org/gitlab-ce/issues/56813).

 #### Reviews and merging